 Since language proficiency is something highly subjective, Hanban offers short descriptors for the six HSK levels and explains what you can do at each level.

 Here’s what you can do at HSK 4:

 You can discuss a relatively wide range of topics in Chinese and can communicate with native Chinese speakers fluently in common situations.

 How Difficult is HSK 4?

 HSK 4 is not a hard test.
 It’s far easier than other official language tests, such as the TOEFL exam for English learners or the DELE exam for Spanish ones.
-HSK 4 roughly corresponds to CEFR B1 (Intermediate).
+HSK 4 roughly corresponds to CEFR B1 (Low-intermediate).

 (The Common European Framework of Reference for Languages, aka CEFR, is the world’s most influential standard to validate foreign language ability.
 Though Hanban claims on its website that the HSK levels have a one to one correspondence to the CEFR levels: HSK Level 4 = CEFR B2 “Upper-intermediate”, the statement is known as an overestimate and was refused by CEFR.
 Read why here.)

 To pass the HSK 4 test, your vocabulary needs to be wide enough to meet all your needs when dealing with familiar matters and points of personal interests, whether it’s at work, at home, or in a social gathering.
 To be more precise, you should know about 1,000 characters, 1,200 vocabulary words, and 120 grammar patterns.
 The more you know, the easier it becomes for you to nail the test.